 Treatment is carried out with steroids, pain relievers, and antibiotics.

-Common in Irish Setters, hypothyroidism is when there is an unusually low level of hormone produced by the thyroid gland.
+Common in this breed, hypothyroidism is when there is an unusually low level of hormone produced by the thyroid gland.

 Symptoms include lethargy, poor coat quality, and weight gain.
 The condition responds well to treatment.

 Breeders should provide a certificate for both parents and not breed dogs with this condition.

 DNA testing for many of the hereditary abnormalities common to Irish Setters is available.
 A responsible breeder should be knowledgeable about these health risks and able to show you proof that the tests were carried out on both parents.
 Recommended DNA testing includes:

 It is recommended by The Kennel Club that you have the BVA/KC/ISDS Eye Scheme and the ECVO Eye scheme performed on your dog when they are 1 year old and annually thereafter.
 These optical screenings cover 14 hereditary eye conditions common to dogs as well as some of those not inherited.

 Do Irish Setters Shed?